-Water companies are required by the Government to produce a water resources management plan, to show how we plan to maintain a secure supply of water to all our customers over the next 25 years.
+All water companies are required by the Government to produce a Water Resources Management Plan, to show how we plan to maintain a secure supply of water to all our customers over the next 25 years.
 The plan is developed following guidance from the Environment Agency and is reviewed and revised every 5 years.

 Our Water Resources Management Plan ensures that we can continue to meet customer demand in the future.
 We aim to do this with minimum impact on the environment.

-The plan sets out how we will ensure supply meets demand for the 25 years from 2015/16 to 2039/40.
-It incorporates future pressures on water supply and demand due to predicted changes to the climate.
+Our plan incorporates future pressures on water supply and demand due to predicted changes to the climate.
 It also looks at future changes in population, housing, water use and metering trends in Yorkshire.

 The plan is built up of a number of elements to allow us to plan for the future:

-- Identification of any gap between forecast available supply and customer demand
+- Identification of any gap between forecast available supply and customer demand; and

 - Selection of investment schemes to meet any forecast gap

-We do not consider any parts of the plan to be commercially confidential, either for us or for any third party, therefore we have published the complete plan.
-However, sensitive site specific information has been removed, or presented in a non-specific manner, in the interest of national security.
+No information has been excluded from the Water Resources Management Plan on the grounds of commercial confidentiality.
+Sensitive site-specific information has been removed, or presented in a non-specific manner, in the interest of national security.
 This includes maps, diagrams and descriptions of sources of water supply and treatment works.